Aashi1605/Farmer-Customer-portal/README.md

 ##List of Tables:

--Crop_key: Stores all the crops along with their keys.
+- Crop_key: Stores all the crops along with their keys.

--Crop: Stores crops that the farmers add.
+- Crop: Stores crops that the farmers add.

--Users: Stores the data of users including email, password and type of user.
+- Users: Stores the data of users including email, password and type of user.

--Balance: Stores the balance of all the farmers.
+- Balance: Stores the balance of all the farmers.

- Cart : stores all the items added to cart and calculates total.
+- Cart : stores all the items added to cart and calculates total.

 ER DIAGRAM AND SCHEMA are added to folder